mongodb-labs/mongo-c-driver-async/docs/learn/box.rst

 Initializing a Box with a Value
 ###############################

 To initialize the value stored in a box, use `amongoc_box_init`.
-Pass an l-value expression referring to an `amongoc_box` as the first argument, and a type as the second:
+Pass an :term:`lvalue` expression referring to an `amongoc_box` as the first argument, and a type as the second:

 .. literalinclude:: box.example.cpp
   :start-after: [init-box-simple]